 The Attorney General is a publicly funded arm of the State.
 It was conflicted from the outset of this case because it could not possibly defend any of the defendants, while simultaneously investigating plaintiff’s claims of serious ongoing misconduct by the defendants.
 Indeed, no explanation has ever been provided as to why the Attorney General did not represent plaintiff Anderson against any of the original defendants.
 This was itself a misappropriation of public funds by a state investigative agency with prosecution powers.

-Federal law mandates that a special prosecutor be substituted into the case, and this was not done.”
+Federal law mandates that a special prosecutor be substituted into the case, and this was not done.